zukunft/zukunft.com/docs/code_functions_all.md

         \-- component_link - fill this component link object based on the given object
         \-- formula_map - fill this formula based on the given formula
         \-- ref - fill this reference based on the given reference
+        \-- verb - fill this verb based on the given verb
     \-- move_up
         \-- component_link - create an array with the export json fields of this component
     \-- move_down